 They held him as one worked him over and delivering a series of hard punches, kicks, and jabs to the head, neck and body.
 He did not scream, or whimper and it only infuriated the upper-classman more by his defiance.
 What it was that he was cold, and partially ill with a cold, and his throat raw from coughing over the weekend so he could hardly speak about a whisper.

 One more series of punches struck the youth and this time he slipped from their grasp, but he did not run.
 He fell exactly on the spot he now stood, hitting the ground, splattering it red by his own warm blood that now covered the ice and snow.
-As he lay on the ground they kicked him, and lie there like a literal rag doll, hardly breathing, his body beyond feeling pain right now and his breath barely visible in the frosty morning air.
-Now in the morning light, they are able to see for themselves the events and what they had been doing for the last twenty-minutes, beating him literally into the ground.
-A pool of bright red blood now pooled around his body, walls splattered by droplets of his blood and across the stair case near the doorway.
+As he lay on the ground they kicked him, like a literal rag doll, hardly breathing and his body beyond feeling pain right.
+His breath is barely visible in the frosty morning air as he remains motionless to the assault to his person.
+Now in the morning light, they are able to see for themselves the events and what they had been doing for the last ten-minutes, beating him literally into the ground.
+A pool of bright red blood now pooled around his body, walls are splattered by droplets of his blood and across the staircase near the doorway.

 “Wait, hold up, what the fuck did you do to him?”
 The senior known as Matthew asked, the sensible one of the group, “I said scare him, and ruff him up him a little not try to kill him.”